Scholarship AINSE ANSTO French Embassy (SAAFE) Research Internship program

 These contacts have been an invaluable source of information and counsel to me ever since, even after moving from nuclear waste clean-up research to applied contract research in the Minerals industry.”

-The Asia-Oceania Neutron Scattering Association (AONSA) calls for applications for Young Research Fellowship in 2016.
-The Program will provide financial support for Fellows to visit major neutron facilities in the region for collaborative research using neutrons.
+The Asia-Oceania Neutron Scattering Association (AONSA) Young Research Fellowship provides financial support for Fellows to visit major neutron facilities in the region for collaborative research using neutrons.

 - A standard application form (provided by AONSA) with all required information completed including a scientific plan for collaborative neutron research; application form available here